Butterbrot: Present-day use

 In German-speaking countries, the Butterbrot has been displaced gradually in the last 40 years by muesli, breakfast cereals or toast for breakfast and take-away bakery products during daytime.

 Nonetheless, it remains a common staple food among many Germans.
 In addition it remains popular in the evening.
 It is also eaten a lot on hiking trips.
 In many parts of Germany the Butterbrot is still very common for second breakfast at school or work, much more common than, for example, fast food.

 Usually in September every year, the Central Marketing Society for German Agriculture (CMA, the agricultural industry's now-defunct lobby group) used to declare a "day of the German Butterbrot".
 The 8th Butterbrot Day's motto in 2006 was "Re-Experience Enjoyment".
 The celebration was one of many "days of" and not very well known in Germany.

-In Russia, Ukraine, Belarus, and other former Soviet republics, buterbrod has not experienced any decline and remains a common staple food.
-It is usually distinguished from sandwiches.
-In the Russian language, the term сэндвич (sandwich) has not been Russified to the same degree and has not been in use as long as buterbrod; usually, sandwich is only used for two slices of bread with some ingredient in between, especially sandwiches made in fastfood chains and restaurants.
+In Russia, Ukraine, Belarus, and other former Soviet republics, the buterbrod word has not experienced any decline.
+It is usually distinguished from "sandwich".
+In the Russian language, the term сэндвич (sandwich) has not been adopted as widely; it has not been in use as long as buterbrod.